dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 <screen shot here>

-wp-admin, wp-includes, and the .php files here are considered the Core files.
+`wp-admin`, `wp-includes`, and the `.php files` here are considered the **Core** files.
 We will almost never be touching these (that would be considered modifying/"hacking" core) unless we need to alter or create a wp-config.php file.
 Our work will happen in wp-content/themes, so navigate there now.
 Here you should see something like:

 ```
 - twentyfifteen